-Given the large number of potential negative consequences that can result from the commission of a felony, many individuals in Alabama who face felony charges benefit from obtaining the services of experienced legal counsel.
+Given the large number of potential negative consequences that can result from the commission of a felony, many individuals in Alabama who face felony charges benefit from obtaining the services of an experienced criminal defense attorney.
 Individuals also benefit from understanding some of the key details about felony charges in Jefferson County and the rest of Alabama.

 Do not hesitate to contact Alabama Criminal Lawyers at (205) 981-2450 for a free consultation.